xmartlabs/stock/README.md

   );
 ```

-### Get a `Stream` data from Stock
+### Get a data `Stream` from Stock

 You can generate a data `Stream` using `stream()`.

-You need to invoke it with a specific `key`, and an optional `refresh` value that tells Stoke if refresh is optional or mandatory.
+You need to invoke it with a specific `key`, and an optional `refresh` value that tells Stock if a refresh is optional or mandatory.

-That returns a data steam of `StoreResponse`, which has 3 possible values:
+That returns a data stream of `StoreResponse`, which has 3 possible values:
-- `StoreResponseLoading` tells that a network request is in progress.
-It can be useful to display the loading spinner in your UI.
+- `StoreResponseLoading` informs that a network request is in progress.
+It can be useful to display a loading indicator in your UI.
 - `StoreResponseData` holds the response data.
 It has a `value` field which includes an instance of the type returned by `Stock`.
 - `StoreResponseError` indicates that an error happened.
 When an error happens, `Stock` does not throw an error, instead, it wraps it in this class.